Overview

 Data manipulation

-The basic output of gDRcore
+The basic output of gDRcore package is the

-object.
+MultiAssayExperiment object.
 Function MAEpply

 allows for the data manipulation of this object, and can be used in a

-similar way as a basic function lapply
+similar way as a basic function lapply.

 mae <- get_synthetic_data("finalMAE_combo_matrix_small")